 - The blade is at least 2 inches long (the “blade” is the portion from the top to the tang or unsharpened extension of the blade which hinges to the handle); and

 - The blade can be automatically released by a button, pressure on the handle, or other mechanism.

 Other names for switchblades are “snap-blade knives” and “spring-blade knives.”
 A blade must be at least 2 inches long to qualify as a switchblade.

 It is unlawful for a person to possess or carry a switchblade while on the property of the Nevada System of Higher Education, a private or public school or child care facility, or while in a vehicle of a private or public school or child care facility.
 But switchblades may be possessed by peace officers, school security guards, or person having written permission from the president of a branch or facility of the Nevada System of Higher Education or the principal of the school or the person designated by a child care facility to give permission to carry or possess the weapon.
 A person whose home is a child care facility can also possess a switchblade.

 A possible defense to Nevada switchblade charges is that the knife was not actually a switchblade.

 The following are some potential strategies to fight Nevada charges of possessing a switchblade:

 Not a switchblade.
-One defense to Nevada switchblade charges is that the weapon in question is not in fact a switchblade.
+One defense to these charges is that the weapon in question is not, in fact, a switchblade.
 Many pocketknives are mistaken for switchblades but do not meet the blade's 2-inch length requirement.
 The Nevada Supreme Court once overturned a conviction for wrongful switchblade possession because the blade of the defendant's knife was too short.11

 Note that in Las Vegas, Henderson and North Las Vegas, it is illegal under city codes to carry a switchblade of any length, even if it is less then 2 inches.12